danboo/godot-RigidBodyParticles2D/README.md

  * Spark sprites from Kenney's Particle Pack (https://kenney.nl/assets/particle-pack).

+**CHANGES**

+2019-11-16 - fix issue with particle bursts at the end of a "shot" when the emitter fell behind due to timer lag

 **TODO**

 * fix initial tail of spark so it never goes behind origin